 Materials Needed For A DIY Lacrosse Homecoming Proposal Sign

-Make sure the board you have is either a sign replacement poster board which is thicker or has foam between it.
-(Dollar stores have this poster board it is not hard to find.)
+Make sure the board you have is either a sign replacement poster board that is thicker or has foam between it.

 The stick still has more weight on it than a typical piece of poster board, which is why to opt for the thicker poster board with foam between.